 Check out these resources to prep for the race:

-- The official Competitor Race Course Map, Bridge Traffic Guide, and SADL/Dock Traffic Racing Patterns.
+- The official Competitor Race Course Map, Bridge Traffic Pattern, and SADL/Dock Traffic Pattern Map.

 - The official HOCR coxswain video – an unimpeded view of the course from a launch, with commentary about landmarks, buoys, and steering.

 - This super handy chart of distances in meters between landmarks, by Boston-based coach, coxswain, and blogger Kayleigh of Ready All, Row … – Want to know how long the Powerhouse Stretch is?
 This chart will tell you.

 - Head of the Charles Racing Tips, by Mary Whipple/9th Seat.

 - “How to Cox the Head of the Charles”, by Coxswain Nation.